longyi1207/Kafka/README.md

 ## Future improvement
 The current implementation only produces message to the "test" topic.
-One thing to do is to pass in paramter <TOPICS> and <MESSAGES> on the producer side, and then auto-create such topics, and produce those messages.
+One thing to do is to pass in parameter <TOPICS> and <MESSAGES> in the producer's CLI and enable the producer to auto-create more topics as needed.

 Screenshot:
 ![Success Result](https://github.com/longyi1207/Kafka/blob/main/screenshot.jpg)